Table of Contents

 But it ended up making everything much, much worse.

-And I learned some very important lessons that saved me from future pain.
+And I learned some very important mental health lessons that saved me from future emotional pain.

-How Do You Know If You're Faking It?
+Fake Happiness - How Do You Know If You're Pretending to Be Happy?

 "Fake it til' you make it!"
 This phrase gets tossed around like a worn-out Frisbee.

 Usually it applies to the working world, to people who are trying to prove themselves in a new job or a new set of obligations.
 Normally, the phrase doesn't make you think of mental health and the myriad emotions and thoughts that come with it.